-- Using permissive tripping schemes that will still operate without communication, with reduced selectivity, dependability, and with increased operating time in some cases. - Providing a redundant scheme in another IED, preferably connected to a separate communications network.
+- Using permissive tripping schemes that will still operate without communication, with reduced selectivity and dependability, and with increased operating time in some cases. - Providing a redundant scheme in another IED, preferably connected to a separate communications network.

-2.5.3 Systems Where Loss of a Dual Primary Application Can be Detected
+3) Systems Where Loss of a Dual-Primary Application Can Be Detected

-The destination IED trip devices in both the dual primary protection application and the dual primary trip application exchange message quality.
-Knowing that communications necessary for the dual primary protection or trip has failed is not cause to change local logic.
-However, because this is learned so quickly via this method, the healthy destination IEDs can alert SCADA and engineering immediately that the dual primary has failed.
+The destination IED trip devices in both the dual-primary protection application and the dual-primary trip application exchange message quality.
+The determination that communications have failed for the dual-primary protection is not reason enough to change the local logic configuration.
+However, because this method identifies failures quickly, the healthy destination IEDs can alert operators via supervisory control and data acquisition (SCADA) that the dual-primary application has failed.